 5.3.3.1 General

 The purpose of the write command procedure is to write the AIoT data to the AIoT device's user memory (see example in figure 5.3.3.1.1).
+The support of the write command procedure is optional for the AIoT device.